vaibhav-kados/azure-adf-ipl-dataset-project/README.md

 ## 🧠 Architecture

-This project follows a **Medallion Architecture** with Bronze and Silver layers.
+This project follows a **Medallion Architecture** with Bronze, Silver and Gold layers.

 ![Architecture Diagram](architecture/adf_pipeline_architecture.png)